Planning a Trip to Montserrat: What Weather Matters

 August through November constitutes Montserrat's rainy season.
 This period coincides with peak Atlantic hurricane season (August through October particularly), which shapes travel considerations significantly.
 However, the reality is more nuanced than the label "hurricane season" might suggest.

-August begins the wetter phase with temperatures rising to 28°C82°F average, with lows around 25°C77°F and highs near 32°C90°F. Humidity increases to 78%, and rainfall reaches 23 mm0.9 in.
-Winds remain moderate at 23 km/h14 mph.
+August begins the wetter phase with average temperatures rising to 28°C82°F average, with lows around 25°C77°F and highs near 32°C90°F. Humidity averages around 78%, and average rainfall reaches around 185 mm7 in.
+Winds average 38 km/h24 mph.

-While August is part of hurricane season, the actual number of hurricanes striking Montserrat remains statistically small in any given year.
+While August is part of hurricane season, the actual number of hurricanes striking Montserrat remains small in any given year.

-This month is wetter but still far from unbearably so.
 Brief afternoon showers are common rather than all-day rain events.

 This month begins the transition back toward dry season conditions.